LynnrinChan/lineage_wiki/_includes/templates/device_install.md

     * Once the command succeded, select **Enter recovery** on the device to return to recovery mode.
         {% include alerts/specific/note_retrofit_fastboot_wipe_super_failed.html %}
 {%- endif %}
-6. Sideload the LineageOS `.zip` package:
+6. Sideload the Lynnrin-AOSP`.zip` package:
     * On the device, select "Apply Update", then "Apply from ADB" to begin sideload.
     * On the host machine, sideload the package using: `adb sideload filename.zip`.
         {% include alerts/specific/tip_adb_flash_success.html %}